MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-change-layout-currently-used-report.md

 ## To change the layout that is used on a report
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layout Selection**, and then choose the related link.
-   The **Report Layout Selection** window lists all the reports that are available for the company that is specified in the Company field at the top of the window.
+   The **Report Layout Selection** page lists all the reports that are available for the company that is specified in the Company field at the top of the page.
 The Selected Layout field specifies the layout that is currently used on the report.
-2. Set the **Company** field at the top of the window to the company that includes the report.
+2. Set the **Company** field at the top of the page to the company that includes the report.
 3. To change the layout that is used by a report, in the row for the report in the list, set the **Selected Layout** field to one of the following options:
    * RDLC (built-in), uses the built-in RDLC report layout on the report.
    * Word (built-in), uses the built-in Word report layout on the report.